cropsly/ffmpeg-android-java/README.md

 ### Execute Binary
 This method executes ffmpeg command and provides callback through FFmpegExecuteResponseHandler interface.
-You also need to pass command as argument to this method. e.g - To execute "ffmpeg -version" command you just need to pass "-version" as cmd parameter.
+You also need to pass command as argument to this method.
+* To execute "ffmpeg -version" command you just need to pass "-version" as cmd parameter.
 ```java
 FFmpeg ffmpeg = FFmpeg.getInstance(context);
 try {